rozhinst/Search_Engine/README.md

-# Search_Engine
+# About the project
-My information retrieval course project at Amirkabir University of Technology
+This project is my information retrieval course project which is a search engine using elastic search for retrieving news documents based on users' queries.
+The project in implmented using words, numpy, scipy, hazm and gensim libraries.